Mars : Searching for signs of past life on the red planet

 Rovers sent to Mars – like Spirit, Opportunity, and Curiosity – are designed to be the eyes and hands of scientists.
 Using their miniaturized tools and instruments, they analyze hundreds of rock and soil samples right on the spot and send data back to Earth.

 Perseverance is operating in Jezero Crater, a location just north of Mars's equator, which is home to several different types of rock that will help scientists meet their mission objectives.
 As part of future missions, the samples collected by Perseverance could later be retrieved and brought to Earth for analysis with the full range of instruments available to scientists.
-The Mars mission will address fundamental questions about the potential for life on Mars.
+The Mars mission is addressing fundamental questions about the potential for life on Mars.

 According to current plans, the Mars Sample Return campaign would involve several steps: